Speculative Decoding: the important parts

 Each token can only attend to its ancestors in the tree.
 B₁ and B₂ attend to A₁ (their parent) but not to A₂ or any B on A₂’s branch.
 This is neither a standard causal mask (which would let B₃ attend to A₁, B₁, B₂) nor a dense mask — it is a custom sparse mask determined by the tree topology.

-Recall from Attention Mechanism that attention computes A = Q · K^T, then masks, then softmax.
-The tree mask replaces the standard causal mask: where the mask has a 0, the corresponding attention score is set to -∞ before softmax, so it contributes nothing.
+Recall from Attention Mechanism that attention computes A = Q · K^T, then applies the causal mask, then softmax.
+The tree mask replaces this causal mask.
 The mask is stored as a dense boolean matrix and applied element-wise — it is not stored sparsely, even though it is sparse.

 Because of the tree mask, each token’s attention output reflects only its ancestral path — B₁ sees [T1, T2, T3, A₁], while B₃ sees [T1, T2, T3, A₂].
 So the logits at each position represent the target model’s prediction for the next token given that specific path.
 Verification walks the tree: